 c) Money Course website: The Money Course website allows users to download Money Course resources in order to run money education programmes for their own communities.
 The website requires users to create an account, and we therefore record and store the user’s name, email and encrypted user-generated password to enable users to download the resources.

 Unless users give us their consent to receive marketing information, we will only use their contact details to provide service updates and other relevant information about the users account.
 As stated above, we will never share your information with another organisation for their own marketing purposes and we will never sell your information for any reason whatsoever.

-d) Fundraising, campaigning and marketing: Like all charities, we need to raise funds to support our work, as well as provide news and information to promote the aims and objectives of the charity.
-As a small charity, the range of marketing activities we use is limited, but it may include things such as direct marketing, face-to-face activity, advertising (print, broadcast and digital) and public relations for marketing, fundraising, and income generation.
+d) Fundraising, campaigning and marketing: Like all charities, we need to raise funds to support our work, as well as provide news and information to promote our aims and objectives.
+Although the range of marketing activities we use is limited, they may include things such as direct marketing, face-to-face activity, advertising (print, broadcast and digital) and public relations for marketing, fundraising, and income generation.
 This may include talking to you about specific appeals, promoting ongoing campaigns in which you can play an active role, competitions, sponsorships, events or volunteering opportunities.
 We may also ask if you are able and prepared to Gift Aid any of your donations.

 The information we will collect may include (amongst other things);

-e) Management of volunteers: If you are one of our valued volunteers we will need to use your personal information to manage your volunteering activities, deliver training, involve and update you on our projects and campaigns and to ensure your safety.
+e) Management of volunteers and agents: If you are one of our valued volunteers or agents we will need to use your personal information to manage your activities, deliver training, involve and update you on our projects and campaigns and to ensure your safety.
 This may include sending you newsletters or information about our activities so that you are best equipped to perform your role.